Diamond Tetra Care: Essential Tips for Keeping Your Fish Happy

 Water parameters

-• The ideal pH range for Diamond Tetras is slightly acidic to neutral, ranging from 6.0 to 7.5.
+• pH Level: Aim for a slightly acidic to neutral pH range of 6.0 to 7.5.

-• Diamond Tetras can tolerate a moderate range of water hardness.
-Ideally, the water hardness (measured in dH or ppm) should be between 5 and 15 degrees, with a preference for slightly softer water.
+• Water Hardness: These fish can tolerate a moderate range of water hardness, ideally between 5 and 15 dH (degrees of hardness), with a preference for slightly softer water.

-• It is crucial to regularly test and maintain low levels of ammonia, nitrite, and nitrate in the aquarium.
-Ammonia and nitrite should be at 0 ppm (parts per million), while nitrate levels should be kept below 20 ppm through regular water changes and proper filtration.
+It’s essential to regularly test and maintain low levels of ammonia, nitrite, and nitrate in the aquarium.
+Both ammonia and nitrite should be at 0 ppm (parts per million), while nitrate levels should remain below 20 ppm.
+Regular water changes and effective filtration help achieve these goals.

 Diet